-The computation of $r{comm,max}$ in the previous paragraph is a conservative upper bound, in that it focuses on the worst case where low compression ratio blocks may be clustered together.
+The computation of $r{\text{comm,max}}$ in the previous paragraph is a conservative upper bound, in that it focuses on the worst case, where low compression-ratio blocks may be clustered together.
 Thus, we require that any drain on the buffer caused by a low compression ratio block to be immediately refilled by the adjacent block.
-If low compression blocks are spread far apart from each other by coincidence, then $r{comm,max}$ may be significantly lowered.
-Furthermore, if the writing system allows for limited re-ordering of the blocks, then this could be used to intentionally spread the low compression ratio blocks apart.
-As an example, some maskless lithography systems are written in a step-and-scan mode, where multiple blocks form a frame which is written in a single scan [41].
-In this case, blocks may be re-ordered within a frame to smooth the data rate.
+If low compression blocks are spread far apart from each other by coincidence, then $r{\text{comm,max}}$ may be significantly lowered.
+Furthermore, if the writing system allows for limited reordering of the blocks, then this could be used to intentionally spread the low compression ratio blocks apart.
+As an example, some maskless lithography systems are written in a step-and-scan mode, where multiple blocks form a frame that is written in a single scan.20 In this case, blocks may be reordered within a frame to smooth the data rate.

 Figure 3 is a visualization of the compression ratio distribution of Block C4 for the Metall layer.
-Brighter pixels are blocks with low compression ratios and darker pixels are blocks with high compression ratios.
-Notice that repetitive memory arrays on the bottom half are relatively dim.
+Brighter pixels are blocks with low compression ratios, and darker pixels are blocks with high compression ratios.
+Note that repetitive memory arrays on the bottom half are relatively dim.
 Block C4 compresses these repetitive regions effectively.
-The less regular, but relatively dense layout are clustered in distinct bright regions in the middle.
-This geographic distribution should be taken into consideration when deciding on the mechanism to smooth inter-block variations.
+The less regular but relatively dense layout are clustered in distinct bright regions in the middle.
+This geographic distribution should be taken into consideration when deciding on the mechanism to smooth interblock variations.